supereo/SupereoDev/content/home/features.md

 widget: featurette
 headless: true
 weight: 20
-title: Features
+title: What is this?
-subtitle: Document _anything_ ✨
+subtitle: Its my website lol
 feature:
   - icon: book-open
     icon_pack: fas